Read This First

 The real issue is whether there is robust definition of scientism.

-The central claim is this: Scientism is a term often used to describe the belief that the scientific method, or approaches derived from it, are the most valid or only valid approach to answering questions of reality and gaining knowledge.
+In plain terms: Scientism is a term often used to describe the belief that the scientific method, or approaches derived from it, are the most valid or only valid approach to answering questions of reality and gaining knowledge.

 1. Observable, empirical, testable evidence is the sole or primary source of legitimate knowledge.